-We agreed to report to the Directors any corrected or uncorrected identified misstatements exceeding £55,000, in addition to other identified misstatements that warranted reporting on qualitative grounds.
+We agreed to report to the directors any corrected or uncorrected identified misstatements exceeding £0.06m (2019: £0.06m), in addition to other identified misstatements that warranted reporting on qualitative grounds.

-Our audit of the Company was undertaken to the materiality specified above and was all performed in London.
+Our audit of the company was undertaken to the materiality level specified above and was performed by a single audit team.